 The International English Language Testing System (IELTS) measures the language proficiency of people who want to study or work where English is used as a language of communication.
 It uses a 9-band scale to clearly identify levels of proficiency, from non-user (band score 1) through to expert (band score 9).

-The International Test of English Proficiency (iTEP) are a series of widely recognized English proficiency evaluations.
+The International Test of English Proficiency (iTEP) is a series of widely recognized English proficiency evaluations.

 A program that provides hands-on work experience in an occupation or profession, often as a component of an educational program.
 It is a temporary position that may be paid or unpaid, part-time or full-time.